 Ensure participants are able to swim.
 Success on the water depends on comfort and ability in the water.
 Conduct a swimming test in advance.
-See "Swimming" safety activity checkpoints for samples or ask your instructor for guidelines.
+See Swimming Safety Activity Checkpoints for a sample or ask your instructor for guidelines.
 SUP paddlers must be strong swimmers.

-Ensure all paddlers wear a U.S. Coast Guard-approved life jacket.
+Ensure all paddlers wear a U.S. Coast Guard approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
-Inspect life jackets to ensure that they are in good condition and contain no tears.
+Inspect life jackets to ensure they are in good condition and contain no tears.

 Practice recovery procedures.
 The instructor demonstrates self-recovery and righting techniques.
 Girls learn and practice these skills.
-This will help prevent them from becoming disoriented or frightened if they end up in the water (likely with SUP).
+This will help prevent girls from becoming disoriented or frightened if they end up in the water (likely with SUP).